kexa-io/Kexa/README.md

       body:{"name": "Toto"}
     ```

-  Before each of this variable you must add a prefix which indicates which indexes the credentials refer to.
-  The prefix is the index (we start counting from zero) followed by a dash.
+  Before each of this variable you must add a prefix which indicates to which "environment" this refers.
+The default prefix is the index in the provider's config (we start counting from zero) followed by a dash.
   Example for my config in azure :
   ```
-    0-SUBSCRIPTIONID=XXXXXXXXXXXXXXXXXXXXX
+    PROJECTA-SUBSCRIPTIONID=XXXXXXXXXXXXXXXXXXXXX
-    0-AZURECLIENTID =XXXXXXXXXXXXXXXXXXXXX
+    PROJECTA-AZURECLIENTID =XXXXXXXXXXXXXXXXXXXXX
-    0-AZURETENANTID=XXXXXXXXXXXXXXXXXXXXXX
-    0-AZURECLIENTSECRET=XXXXXXXXXXXXXXXXXX
-    1-SUBSCRIPTIONID=XXXXXXXXXXXXXXXXXXXXX
+    PROJECTA-AZURETENANTID=XXXXXXXXXXXXXXXXXXXXXX
+    PROJECTA-AZURECLIENTSECRET=XXXXXXXXXXXXXXXXXX
+    PROJECTB-SUBSCRIPTIONID=XXXXXXXXXXXXXXXXXXXXX
-    1-AZURECLIENTID =XXXXXXXXXXXXXXXXXXXXX
+    PROJECTB-AZURECLIENTID =XXXXXXXXXXXXXXXXXXXXX
-    1-AZURETENANTID=XXXXXXXXXXXXXXXXXXXXXX
-    1-AZURECLIENTSECRET=XXXXXXXXXXXXXXXXXX
+    PROJECTB-AZURETENANTID=XXXXXXXXXXXXXXXXXXXXXX
+    PROJECTB-AZURECLIENTSECRET=XXXXXXXXXXXXXXXXXX
   ```

-  You can optionally use a key manager:
+  You can optionally use a key manager; for these variables no prefix must be set:
   - Azure:
     To refer to your Key Vault add this following environnement variable :
     ```